 In addition to the minimum Common Equity Tier 1 capital of 5.5% of RWAs, banks are also required to maintain a capital conservation buffer (CCB) of 2.5% of RWAs in the form of Common Equity Tier 1 capital which would be fully implemented as on October 01, 2021.
-In terms of the RBI guidelines the CCB required as on March 31, 2021 is 1.875% of RWA.
+In terms of the RBI guidelines the CCB required as on March 31, 2022 is 2.50% of RWA.

-Bank's Tier I Capital comprises of interest free funds provided by from Head Office, Statutory reserves and retained earnings and net of carried forward losses.
-The book values of goodwill, intangible assets and deferred tax assets and other regulatory adjustments are deducted in arriving at CET1 capital.
+Bank's Tier I Capital comprises of interest free funds provided by from Head Office, Statutory reserves and retained earnings.
+The book values of goodwill, intangible assets and deferred bank's Tier II capital comprises of general loan loss provisions, country risk provision, Unhedged Foreign Currency Provision ('UHFC') which is restricted to 1.25% of Credit RWAs and

-Bank's Tier II capital comprises of general loan loss provisions, country risk provision, Unhedged Foreign Currency Provision ('UHFC') which is restricted to 1.25% of Credit RWAs and Investment Fluctuation Reserve (IFR) as required by RBI regulations.
+Investment Fluctuation Reserve (IFR) as required by RBI regulations.

-b) The details of Tier I & Tier II capital with separate disclosures of each component are as under:
+(b) The details of Tier I & Tier II capital with separate disclosures of each component are as under: